-68.0 EMPLOYEE ASSISTANCE PROGRAM
+8. EMPLOYEE ASSISTANCE PROGRAM

-68.1 GENERAL
+8.1 GENERAL

 RTA's EAP offers help for employees to improve or maintain job performance by assisting with support to resolve personal problems.
 A component of the program is to help employees who may be experiencing some type of personal problem related to drug and/or alcohol addiction.
-Refer to HC23 RTA Employee Assistance Program Policy.

-9.0 INFORMATION DISCLOSURE
+9. INFORMATION DISCLOSURE